x444556/SecMail/README.md

 # SecMail

 **NOTE: This project is still at a very early stage and the server may not always be reachable.
 Due to bug fixes or changes to the protocols, messages or other user data may be lost.**

+The size of attachments is limited to 64 mib.